shapeshed/shapeshed.com/content/posts/running_expressionengine_on_media_temples_dv_part_2.md

-{
-  "title": "Running ExpressionEngine on Media Temple's (dv) Part 2", "date": "2007-11-27T00:00:00+00:00",
++++
+date = "2007-11-27T00:00:00+00:00"
-  "description": "The second article in the series looking at optimising Apache and MySQL to run ExpressionEngine at optimum speed", "tags": [
+description = "The second article in the series looking at optimising Apache and MySQL to run ExpressionEngine at optimum speed" tags = ["Apache", "ExpressionEngine", "Media Temple"] title = "Running ExpressionEngine on Media Temple's (dv) Part 2"

-    "Apache",
-    "ExpressionEngine",
-    "Media Temple"
-  ]
-}
++++

 ## Working with 256k